chryswoods/siremol.org/chryswoods.com/parallel_python/whatnext.md

 You should also check out [this wiki on python.org](https://wiki.python.org/moin/ParallelProcessing) that lists all of the different parallel Python libraries.

+Also, for more general advanced Python tips and tricks, check out these blog posts from the [Toptal community](https://www.toptal.com/blog/tags/python).

 Also, parallel coding is advancing to cover accelerators, such as GPUs.
 You can code these by using, e.g. [PyOpenCL](http://mathema.tician.de/software/pyopencl/).